Strelitzia-Khazan/What-for-dinner-lab1-variant-3/README.md

 ## Design notes

+- Implementation restrictions:
-- For mutable, we define a node structure and a tree structure, and the functions
-- are all inthe tree class.
-In the custom function stage, recursion is used to
-- handle various operationson the binary tree, which simplifies the code
-- implementation.
-At the same time, iteratorsare implemented through breadth-first
-- search to facilitate iterative traversal of binary trees.
+   - For mutable, we define a node structure and a tree structure, and the functions are all in the tree class.
+In the custom function stage, recursion is used to handle various operations on the binary tree, which simplifies the code implementation.
+At the same time, iterators are implemented through breadth-first search to facilitate iterative traversal of binary trees.
+- Advantages of unit test and PBT test
+   - Unit tests focus on testing individual units of the code in isolation.
+     This allows for pinpointing bugs or issues within specific functions.
+   - When a unit test fails, it's usually easy to pinpoint the cause of the failure since the scope is limited to a specific unit of code.
+   - PBT generates test cases automatically based on properties or specifications of the system, allowing for more thorough and exploratory testing.
+   - PBT can uncover edge cases and corner scenarios that may not be covered by traditional unit tests, leading to the discovery of bugs or unexpected behavior.
+- Disadvantages of unit test and PBT test
+   - Unit tests only verify the behavior of individual units in isolation, which may not capture integration issues or interactions between components.
+   - When a property-based test fails, it may be challenging to pinpoint the exact cause of the failure since the test cases are generated automatically.